 Outcome Mapping Template

-Visualize and consider all possible outcomes of a complex project.
+Use Miro’s Outcome Mapping Template to visualize and consider all possible outcomes of a complex project.

 About the Outcome Mapping Template

 When you’re planning a complex project, it’s important to consider all possible outcomes.
 The beginning and end of a project are sometimes separated by a black box of process and evolution.
 If you can’t unpack the black box, you risk encountering unforeseen or unintended downstream effects.

-What is outcome mapping
+This is where outcome mapping can help.

 Whenever you undertake a project, you expect a certain level of uncertainty, but outcome mapping aims to reduce unknowns.
-Rather than reacting to changes and obstacles as they arise during a project, outcome mapping allows you to plan in advance.
-The team collaborates on a framework that encourages self-monitoring and assessment throughout the course of your project.
+Rather than reacting to changes and obstacles as they arise during a project, outcome mapping allows you to plan.
+The project team collaborates on a framework that encourages self-monitoring and assessment throughout your project.

 In outcome mapping, outcomes are conceptualized as “behavioral changes.”
 Thinking in terms of changes rather than results encourages you to focus on how the change happens rather than treating each change as a forgone conclusion.
 Once you’ve identified how a behavior change came about, outcome mapping empowers you to adapt and plan accordingly.